 - Competing: This approach is characterized by a high degree of assertiveness and a low degree of cooperativeness.
 Competitive behavior is often seen amidst scarcity, where there is a serious power imbalance, and where the relationship between the parties is nonexistent or viewed as unimportant.
 As a conflict management technique, competition can be used to evaluate the relative effectiveness or popularity of different alternatives.
 In some settings, competition can be used to improve teamwork or increase productivity.

 - Collaborating: Collaborating demonstrates high assertiveness and a high degree of cooperativeness.
 Often called win-win or integrative bargaining, the approach is frequently used in mediation.
 It seeks to satisfy all parties’ interests.
 This can be very difficult and is often possible only if the conflict can be reframed to broaden the opportunities for gain, or if the parties differently value the available resources in a way that lends itself to resolution through trade-offs.
 An insistence on a win-win outcome may actually prolong conflict since the difficulty of discovering solutions acceptable to all parties will delay settlement.
-If collaborating will not work because no integrative solution can be found or the parties lose patience, another TKI approach will have to be chosen or resolution
+If collaborating will not work because no integrative solution can be found or the parties lose patience, another TKI approach will have to be chosen, or a resolution

-- Compromising: Some people call Compromising (which is at the midpoint on both assertiveness and cooperativeness) lose-lose the negotiation.
+- Compromising: Some people call Compromising (which is at the midpoint on both assertiveness and cooperativeness) lose-lose negotiation.
 Each party gives up something, and no one ends up with everything they want.
 Unfortunately, this is usually the best that can be done unless the situation is right for a collaborative solution.
 Bargainers generally the inevitable disappointment that comes with this approach as acceptable and fair.
 That said, compromise may carry the seeds of future conflict with it if the subject of the conflict was an important one.
 By definition, in a compromise, some interests remain unmet, and parties may continue to pursue them in the future.
-Compromise has been said to be best for trivial matters that need to be resolved too quickly for collaborating to work.
+Compromise has been said to be best for trivial matters that need to be resolved too quickly for collaboration to work.

 - Accommodating: Someone who has an accommodating approach to conflict sacrifices their Interest in favor of the interests of another party.
 Such a person is low on the TKI’s Assertiveness scale and high on the Cooperativeness scale.
 Sacrificing interests in this way indicates either a large power imbalance, an unimportant need, a critically important relationship, or some combination of these.
-Also, unless the thing sacrificed was not important, the sacrificing party may feel resentment, and future conflicts may arise because of the unmet need the sacrifice represents.
+Also, unless the thing sacrificed was not important, the sacrificing party may feel resentment and future conflicts may arise because of the unmet need the sacrifice represents.

 - Avoiding: An avoiding strategy, in which a is low in Assertiveness and low in Cooperation.
 Like the Accommodating style, it may indicate a large power imbalance, an unimportant need, a critically important relationship, or some combination of these.
 Alternatively, the need may be too painful or difficult to address.
 Suppression of need may lead to future conflict, depending on the circumstances.